 The Last of Us 2 – Release Date

 The game was originally announced back in 2016, and no specific release date has been set thus far.
 Even with the latest E3 2018 trailer, no concrete release date has been set.
-As such, the game could launch in late 2019, but a 2020 release seems a more likely scenario.
+As such, the game could launch in the last quarter of this year, but a 2020 release seems a more likely scenario.
 And of course, like it’s predecessors, the Last Of Us Part II will be a PlayStation exclusive.

 The Last of Us 2 – The Story